uchuhimo/konf/README.md

 ## Prerequisites

-- JDK 1.8 or higher
+- JDK 8 or higher
+- tested on Android SDK 23 or higher

 ## Use in your projects